Code-Institute-Submissions/Gretaah-milestone-project1/README.md

 <br/>

-I have made this site to show my friends and family my progress in learning full stack web development.
+The goal with this site to show my friends and family my progress in learning full stack web development and to expand my professional network.
 At first I planned to make a portfolio page but later decided against it because I think the portfolio will be more useful when I have more information to present on the page.

 <br/>